uo-lca/CalRecycleLCA/Visualization/README.md

 CalRecycleLCA - Visualization
 =============================

-Visualizations for the CalRecycle Used Oil LCA Online Tool implemented in HTML, CSS, and JavaScript.
+Visualization prototypes for the CalRecycle Used Oil LCA Online Tool implemented in HTML, CSS, and JavaScript.

 Visualization is implemented with the help of D3.js and uses SVG.
 SVG requires a "modern" browser (see [Can I use SVG](http://caniuse.com/svg)).